 Suddenly I find myself spending the autumn months in Stockholm, a cold but beautiful city.
 Even though I’ve been here countless times during the last 30 years, I still find new places and I love exploring the crooked alleys and hidden paths lurking around the corners.

 I spent the weekend on the beautiful island Öland, in the eastern part of Sweden.
 Among other things I found the time to wander through the forests of Halltorp, famous for the relict oak trees some of which are estimated to be 500 years old.
-Most of the old trees were chopped down in 1918, but a few are preserved and it feels like walking among the Ents of Tolkien lore.

 20 years ago, I wrote the first lines of HTML code on this site.
 It was written in Emacs on a Solaris workstation and viewed in Mosaic, since this was before Netscape and Internet Explorer were even released.

 The city festival Way Out West is known for having an eclectic mix of bands, and this year was certainly no exception.